ibexa/documentation-developer/docs/content_management/field_types/field_type_search.md

 ### `getIndexData(Field $field, FieldDefinition $fieldDefinition)`

 This method returns the actual index data for the provided `Ibexa\Contracts\Core\Persistence\Content\Field`.
-The index data consists of an array of `Ibexa\Contracts\Core\Search\Field` instances. they're described below in further detail.
+The index data consists of an array of `Ibexa\Contracts\Core\Search\Field` instances.
+They're described below in further detail.

 ### `getIndexDefinition()`